dlrudie/Snip/README.md

 will not be found.
 If a track is currently playing when you start Snip you just have to push stop and Snip will find VLC.

+Mps-youtube
+===
+Mpsyt needs to be started using directly using the .exe file witch is located in your the scripts folder of your python installation.
+For python version **3.X** the default directory is `C:\python3X\scripts\mpsyt.exe` Similarly to VLC the song information is taken straight from the window title, that is whatever title the youtube video has.

 HOTKEYS
 =======
 * **Next Track:** Ctrl, Alt, ]